scokobro/professional-identity/profIdent-draft1.md

 # Ideology of Journalism

-Discussion of the elements of the nature of the journalistic identity has been an integral part of academic understandings of news and newsgatherers since the very early days of the field (eg?).
+Discussion of the elements of the nature of the journalistic identity has been an integral part of academic understandings of news and news-gatherers since the very early days of the field (eg?).
 Deuze[-@Deuze:2005] sums up the essential features of what he refers to as the journalistic ideology:

 >   • Public service: journalists provide a public service (as watchdogs or ‘news-hounds’, active collectors and disseminators of information);\
 >   • Objectivity: journalists are impartial, neutral, objective, fair and (thus) credible;\